-Then, we went to Geno’s.
+Then, we went to Geno’s, the other half of the famous Philly cheesesteak rivalry.
 Philadelphia native Joey Vento founded Geno’s in 1966.
 He only had two boxes of steaks, a few hot dogs, and $6 in his pocket when he opened his shop at 9th and Passyunk.
-But it wasn’t long until business was booming.
+But it wasn’t long until the business was booming.

 When Joey had a son in 1971, he named him Geno.
 As soon as he could, Geno started learning about the family business.
 From age 17 on, you could find Geno at the shop, making steaks, taking orders, and getting to know the customers.
 When Joey Vento passed away in 2011, Geno took over the shop and is carrying on his father’s legacy by serving up Philly’s famous cheesesteaks.

 Geno’s does have a devout following as I noticed a memorabilia shop across the street.
 There is also an intense rivalry between Pat’s and Geno’s.
 It was funny when we were there a group that came in and one person had a sandwich from Pat’s.
 The staff immediately noticed and asked them not to bring that sandwich in.